 The purpose of this blog is to “contend for the faith which was once delivered unto the saints” (Jude 1:3), especially by defending the first article of the Christian faith, that there is one God, the Father of the Lord Jesus Christ (1 Cor 8:6), against the attacks made on it by various heresies, and especially those of modalism and semi-modalism.
 I hope to raise awareness of the way the fathers of the ante-nicene and nicene era articulated the doctrine of the Trinity, and to point out more recent departures from this articulation.
 My goal in all this is to glorify God, and help His people better understand these matters.

 I believe that every point of doctrine must be proved from the holy scriptures before it is believed, since from God alone can we know with absolute certainty what is true regarding matters of doctrine.
 We are called to “test everything, and hold fast that which is good” (1 Thess.
 5:21).
-We must then carefully test what we are taught on all points of doctrine, holding fast to those which are proven good by demonstration from the scriptures.
-Philosophical conjectures which cannot be proven true by demonstration from the scriptures, we are nowhere told to hold fast to.
+We must then carefully test what we are taught on all points of doctrine, holding fast to what is proved good by demonstration from the scriptures.
+Philosophical conjecture which cannot be proved true by demonstration from the scriptures, we are nowhere told to hold fast to.

 My basic views on the Trinity can be summed up as follows:

-1) There is one God, Who is the person of the Father in particular, from Whom are all things, and Who alone has supreme authority over all things (1 Cor 8:6, Eph 4:6, 1 Cor 15:28).
+1) There is one God, Who is one person, the Father of the Lord Jesus Christ, from Whom are all things, and Who alone has supreme authority over all things (1 Cor 8:6, Eph 4:6, 1 Cor 15:28).

-3) The Son is eternal with the Father, has life in Himself as the Father does (from the Father), is the Brightness of God’s glory, the exact representation of His person, the Image of Him the invisible God, the Word and Wisdom of God, through Whom all things were made, and without Whom nothing was made (Heb 1:1-3, John 5:26, Col 1:15, John 1:1-3, Luke 11:49).
+3) The Son is the Brightness of God’s glory, the exact representation of His person, the Image of Him the invisible God, the Word and Wisdom of God, through Whom all things were made, and without Whom nothing was made (Heb 1:1-3, John 5:26, Col 1:15, John 1:1-3, Luke 11:49).